 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has supported Afghanistan’s reconstruction since 2002.
 Our work is mainly commissioned by the German Federal Ministry for Economic Cooperation and Development (BMZ) and the Federal Foreign Office (AA).
 We also work for a number of international donors, including the World Bank and the Government of the Netherlands.
 We opened our office in Kabul in 2002.

-Currently 1,399 national and 71 international employees, 13 integrated specialists and three development workers are working in the country (as of 31.12.2017).
+Currently more than 1,150 national and 78 international employees and 17 integrated specialists are working in the country (as of 31.12.2018).
 Projects are mainly carried out in six Northern provinces; some are conducted countrywide in cooperation with partner institutions.
 In addition, around 13 experts from Germany’s Centre for International Migration and Development (CIM) are deployed in key positions in Afghan ministries, government institutions and other organisations Our activities focus on improving living conditions for the population.
 Project appraisal missions are carried out regularly for project planning and evaluation.